sjkneisler/agentic-ai-workshop/memory-bank/projectbrief.md

 Create a runnable Python project demonstrating a recursive research agent pipeline:

-* Clarifier → Planner → Search → (Optional RAG) → Reason → Synthesize
+* Interactive Clarifier → Planner → Search → (Optional RAG) → Reason → Synthesize
 * Designed to run in CLI with Serper search and optional Chroma-based RAG
+* Includes an interactive clarification step using LangChain components and terminal input.
 * Clear modularity for agents, extendability with LangGraph or MCP
 * Low barrier to entry: one script, clearly segmented modules, `.env` driven config